History of Catalina Island Conservancy in Timeline

 1924: Bison brought to the island

-In 1924, bison were first brought to Catalina Island for a movie, later becoming an iconic symbol of the island's culture.
+In 1924, bison were first brought to Catalina Island for a movie, eventually becoming an iconic symbol of the island's culture.

 1972: Conservancy Founded

-Founded in 1972, the Conservancy is one of the oldest private land trusts in Southern California.
-The stated goal of the Conservancy is to "be a responsible steward of our lands through a balance of conservation, education and recreation."
+In 1972, the Catalina Island Conservancy was founded.
+It is one of the oldest private land trusts in Southern California with the stated goal to be a responsible steward of the lands through a balance of conservation, education and recreation.

-In late 1999, an outbreak of distemper virus caused the fox population to plummet from about 1,300 to just 100 animals.
+In late 1999, an outbreak of distemper virus caused the fox population on Catalina Island to plummet from about 1,300 to just 100 animals.

 2000: Catalina Island Fox Recovery Plan Implemented

-In 2000, the Catalina Island Conservancy and its partner, the Institute for Wildlife Studies, implemented the Catalina Island Fox Recovery Plan, combining relocation, vaccinations, captive breeding and release, and wild fox population monitoring, in response to the outbreak of distemper virus.
+In 2000, the Catalina Island Conservancy and the Institute for Wildlife Studies implemented the Catalina Island Fox Recovery Plan, which combined relocation, vaccinations, captive breeding and release, and wild fox population monitoring.

 2004: Catalina Island fox declared endangered

-Due to the outbreak, in 2004 The US Fish and Wildlife Service declared the Catalina Island fox an endangered sub-species.
+In 2004, due to a previous outbreak of distemper virus, The US Fish and Wildlife Service declared the Catalina Island fox an endangered sub-species.

-Beginning in 2009, the Conservancy's scientists injected the female bison with porcine zona pellucida (PZP), a contraceptive that had been used for fertility control in zoos, wild horses and white tail deer.
+Beginning in 2009, the Conservancy's scientists started injecting the female bison with porcine zona pellucida (PZP), a contraceptive used for fertility control, to control the herd's size.

-In 2009, the Conservancy's naturalists, CHIRP staff and the many youth camps on the island started the Stop the Spread program.
-The program focused on invasive plant control in and around each camp.
-Campers are taught about the value of native species, the problems posed by invasive species and how to help eradicate invasive species.
-Campers also learn how to restore and improve native environments.
+In 2009, the Conservancy's naturalists, CHIRP staff and the many youth camps on the island started a partnership called the Stop the Spread program, which is focused on invasive plant control in and around each camp.

-By 2013, the Stop the Spread program has given nearly 15,000 campers tens of thousands of hours of education.
+From 2009 to 2013, the Stop the Spread program gave nearly 15,000 campers tens of thousands of hours of education.
 Campers manage about 450 acres for 75 different invasive species, logging more than 7,000 hours of invasive plant removal a year.

-In April 2019, the Conservancy opened the Trailhead at 708 Crescent Ave. in Avalon, Catalina Island.
-This LEED Gold certified building provides recreational information, hiking and biking permits, Conservancy Eco Tours and Wildlands Express shuttles, educational exhibits, a shop, a plein air exhibit, a restaurant, and a native plant garden.
+In April 2019, the Conservancy opened a new base of operations, the Trailhead, at 708 Crescent Ave in the city of Avalon on Catalina Island.
+It is the first LEED Gold certified building in Avalon.
+The Trailhead provides information about recreation opportunities, hiking and biking permits, Conservancy Eco Tours, Wildlands Express shuttles, educational exhibits and a shop.
+The second floor of the Trailhead features a plein air exhibit and a restaurant, and the third floor includes a native plant garden.

 2020: Plans to bring pregnant bison to Catalina Island